Eggs & Dairy

 Milk is useful for muscle-gain meals because it adds complete dairy protein, carbohydrate, fluid, and calories, especially in smoothies, oats, cereal, and whey shakes.

-Meal Ideas with Milk
+Meal Ideas with Cow Milk

 Milk smoothie with whey protein and banana